-As we age, it is normal to experience decline in memory or other thinking skills that reduce a person’s ability to perform everyday activities.
+As we age, it is normal to experience a decline in memory or other thinking skills that reduce a person’s ability to perform everyday activities and tasks.
 Some residents and caregivers need additional support.
+At RWC our Memory Care Program is committed to maintaining the dignity of every individual with memory loss.
+We strive for the highest quality of care for those with memory loss to promote their best quality of life.

 At RWC, we are prepared for this eventuality with the following groups: